A radioactive cylinder has gone missing in Thailand. Authorities are now scrambling to find it - KTVZ

 “It is unclear if the item was stolen and sold to a recycling shop or misplaced elsewhere,” Mongkol said.
 “We have dispatched our teams to recycle shops around the area… we still couldn’t find it.”

+Some workers suffered burn-like injuries, and eventually three people died and seven others suffered radiation injuries, the report said.
+Nearly 2,000 others who lived nearby were exposed to radiation.

+But Pennapa said the canister that is currently missing is far less radioactive than the incident in 2000.

-The case follows a similar incident in Western Australia in January when a tiny capsule, also containing Caesium-137, went missing along a remote outback highway while being transported from an iron ore mine to a depot in Perth.
+The most recent case in Thailand follows a similar incident in Western Australia in January when a tiny capsule, also containing Caesium-137, went missing along a remote outback highway while being transported from an iron ore mine to a depot in Perth.

+After a challenging six-day search, the capsule was eventually found and officials are still investigating how it apparently fell off the back of a vehicle during transit.

 The-CNN-Wire